jczerwinski/independent-study/README.md

 ## Evaluation

-This course will include three assignments:
+This course includes four assignments:

+1. [Review](review.md): A thorough review on the state of the art of the academic writing tools and ecosystem.
+(20% of the composition grade)
-1. [Design](assignment-1.md): A design of a academic writing system.
-(50% of final grade)
+2. [Design](design.md): A design of a academic writing system.
+(30% of the composition grade)
-2. [Implementation](assignment-2.md): A system that implements the design in Assignment 1.
-(40% of final grade)
+3. [Implementation](implementation.md): A system that implements the design in Assignment 2.
+(35% of the composition grade)
-3. [Demonstration](assignment-3.md): A demonstration of the system developed in Assignment 2.
-(10% of final grade)
+4. [Presentation](presentation.md): Live presentation and demonstration of the system developed in Assignment 3.
+(15% of the composition grade)